d3v1an7/website-benwhite/src/blog/magic-links.md

 ---
 title: Magic links are great, until they’re not
-standfirst: We want to make good, helpful, smart things.
-However, people who use your things don’t care about your good intentions.
-They just want to do a thing, and have the thing work.
+standfirst: People using these things we build don’t care about our good intentions or how well the thing works for others.
+They just want the thing to work for them.
 date: 2024-06-19
 ---